ncpa0cpl/react-quarks/README.md

 As an example, imagine you have a Quark storing a number, but you'd want to be able to set() it's state with a string.
 The goal is to have the Quark contain always a numeric value, but the set() function to accept both numbers and strings, and not only that, but the action passed to the set() could also be a Promise resolving any of the two, or a callback that returns either.

-This can be easily achieved with a right middleware.
+This can be easily achieved with the right middleware.

 ##### Example